LabSid-USP/RUBEM/doc/source/preprocessing.rst

 To use this script, the following conditions must be met:

-- A minimum of 3 stations data is mandatory, at 3 distinct coordinates (three stations sharing a coordinate do not count as 3);
+- A minimum of 3 stations data is mandatory, and every station must have its own coordinate: two stations sharing a coordinate are rejected even when 3 or more stations are present, because ordinary kriging cannot invert a system with two identical points;
 - No value data is not allowed; station coordinates and values must also be finite (no ``nan``/``inf``);
 - Projection of station coordinates must correspond to DEM projection;